Sudden Unexpected Death in Epilepsy (SUDEP) is when a person with epilepsy dies suddenly and prematurely and no reason for death is found.

 - intellectual disability

 Absence or myoclonic seizures, are not proven to be associated with increased SUDEP risk.
 However, if you have these seizures and do not take your medication as prescribed, the you may be at risk for tonic-clonic seizures.

 Taking medication as prescribed is important even when you are not experiencing tonic-clonic seizures.

 THE BEST WAY TO LOWER YOUR RISK OF SUDEP IS BY TRYING TO GET THE BEST SEIZURE CONTROL FOR YOU

 If you want to know more about your individual risk, ask to go through a SUDEP and Seizure Safety Checklist with an epilepsy nurse or your doctor.

 Can I change the risk of SUDEP?

-The risk of SUDEP for children with epilepsy is lower than adults (approximately 1 in every 4,500 children with epilepsy), but it is something to be aware of and discuss with your child’s clinician.
-The risk increases if the type of epilepsy is more complex.
+The risk of SUDEP for children with epilepsy is lower than adults (approximately 1 in every 4,500 children with epilepsy), but the risk factors are the same as for adults.
+It is something to be aware of and discuss with your child’s doctor.

 Where can I find out more information about research on SUDEP?

-The resource SUDEP Global Conversation contains a collection of key research on SUDEP, summarised into quick easy to read extracts, as well as highlighting families stories of those affected by SUDEP.
-Click here to read more on the Global Conversation and here for SUDEP Research Updates.
+The resource SUDEP Global Conversation contains a collection of key SUDEP research summarised into quick easy to read extracts, as well as highlighting families stories of those affected by SUDEP.
+Click here to read more on the Global Conversation or here for SUDEP Research Updates.